Ligament joint injuries and ACL reconstruction

 The knee then feels quite weak and unstable, being unable to bear weight or giving way on attempts to walk.

-Immediate treatment for ligamentous injuries involves elevating and resting the injured limb.
+Immediate treatment for ligament joint injuries involves elevating and resting the injured limb.
 Ice packs and over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) can assist in pain management and relieve swelling.
 Prompt assessment by a medical professional is essential in determining further treatment.

 If a small tear is present to the ACL, ongoing conservative management and physiotherapy may be sufficient.
 As the ACL tendon does not heal or regrow on its own, reconstructive surgery is generally required to manage large ruptures.